 Run-off cover is professional indemnity insurance for accountants who've retired, or for firms that have stopped trading.
 As they're no longer taking on new work, the risk of a claim is slightly lower, although there could still be a claim for work carried out in the past.
 Run-off cover picks up that risk.

 CIMA's final requirement is that you tell it about your insurance.
 After renewing your policy each year, you must update your details online with your CIMA account.
-CIMA do check with insurers that the details it has are both current and accurate.
+CIMA does check with insurers that the details it has are both current and accurate.